El Chichón: 1982 eruption

-The 1982 eruption of El Chichón is the largest disaster in modern Mexican history.
+The 1982 eruption of El Chichón is the largest volcanic disaster in modern Mexican history.
 The powerful 1982 explosive eruptions of high-sulfur, anhydrite-bearing magma destroyed the summit lava dome and were accompanied by pyroclastic flows and surges that devastated an area extending about 8 km around the volcano.
 A total of 9 villages were completely destroyed, killing 1,900 people.
 A new 1-km-wide, 300-m-deep crater that now contains an acidic crater lake was created.
 The landscape was covered in ash up to 40 cm in depth.
 Over 24,000 km2 of countryside was affected, devastating coffee, cocoa, banana crops, and cattle ranches.
 The eruption caused natural dams to form along the Rio Magdalena river, inducing lahars, which destroyed key infrastructure.
 The total damage caused by the 1982 eruption is believed to amount to $55 million (equivalent to $132 million in present-day US dollars).

 Lack of preparation

 With more than 600 years since the last major eruption of El Chichón, few people were aware of the volcanic risk.
 Most presumed it to be a dormant volcano or extinct.
-Throughout 1980 and 1981 earthquakes were felt in the surrounding regions, and geologists hazard mapped the region highlighting risks, no increases were seen in monitoring activity.
+Throughout 1980 and 1981 earthquakes were felt in the surrounding regions, and geologists hazard mapped the region highlighting risks, but no increases were seen in monitoring activity.